 $process.exit(0)

-On my first day of NodeJS/shell using, I had no idea how to exit the shell and had to google to figure out this way.
+On my first day of using NodeJS/shell, I had no idea how to exit the shell and had to Google to figure out how.

 Using global variable As Cache:

-If you are creating a comparatively small app where it will be an overhead to integrate a third-party caching mechanism, you can handle those right inside your NodeJS app, given that you are running it in a default single-threaded mode.
+If you are creating a comparatively small app and integrating a third-party caching mechanism would be an overhead, you can handle those right inside your NodeJS app, given that you are running it in a default single-threaded mode.

-As being single-threaded, only one instance of Nodejs application is running(just like a desktop app) to process all requests, unlike other web programming languages PHP/ruby/python etc based apps.
-Declaring a global variable there persists and is accessible to all requests.
-So, you should always be careful about that too.
+As a single-threaded application, only one instance of Nodejs is running(just like a desktop app) to process all requests, unlike other web programming languages, such as PHP/Ruby/Python.
+Declaring a global variable there persists and is accessible to all requests, so you should always be careful about that, too.

-To achieve such a mechanism, create a global variable of necessary types(JSON/array) and inside your function, add necessary manipulation mechanism for that variable. it will persist across all requests.
+To achieve such a mechanism, create a global variable of the necessary types(JSON/array) and add the necessary manipulation mechanism for that variable inside your function.
+It will persist across all requests.

 'use strict';